 What is recovery like?

-Recovery from surgery and your postoperative activity restrictions will depend on the type of procedure you have had.
-Your team will tell you when to return to the office for suture removal, about any medications you need to take and how to care for any dressings you may have.
+Recovery from surgery and changes to activity level depends on the type of procedure you have had.
+Your team will tell you when to return to the office for suture removal, about any medications you need to take, and how to care for any dressings you may have.

 Contact your healthcare team if you have: